AlirezaAccelerates/The-2023-Pediatric-Sepsis-Challenge/example-matlab-20xx/README.md

-# MATLAB example code for the George B. Moody PhysioNet Challenge 2023
+# MATLAB example code for The 2023 Pediatric Sepsis Challenge

 ## What's in this repository?

-This repository contains a simple example to illustrate how to format a MATLAB entry for the George B. Moody PhysioNet Challenge 20xx.
+This repository contains a simple example to illustrate how to format a MATLAB entry for The 2023 Pediatric Sepsis Challenge.
 You can try it by running the following commands on the Challenge training sets.
 These commands should take a few minutes or less to run from start to finish on a recent personal computer.

 For this example, we implemented a random forest model with several features.
 You can use different models, features, and libraries for your entry.
 This simpple example is designed **not** not to perform well, so you should **not** use it as a baseline for your model's performance.